Pupil and Sport Premium

 To register your child as eligible you need to fill out a form available in the school office.

 From September 2014, all children in Reception and Years 1 and 2 qualify for free school meals, regardless of their family income, but only the children who would have qualified for free meals under the above income-based criteria will receive the pupil premium.

 If your child qualifies for free school meals, it’s important that we know – even if they take a packed lunch – as this enables us to claim pupil premium.

 If you have any questions about pupil premium funding and your child’s eligibility, please do ask at reception.

-John Henry Newman receives £10,000.00 PE and Sport Premium Funding.
-We use this along school budget to employ Steve Potts as PE and Sport Leader.
+John Henry Newman receives £19,320 PE and Sport Premium Funding.
+We use this along with our school budget to employ Steve Potts as PE and Sport Leader.

 In a recent survey, we asked each class what impact the Sports funding had had on their life at school.
 Please see the results so far below!